dan-fritchman/dan-fritchman.github.io/content/nba-patches.md

 * Boston Celtics (16x)
 * Los Angeles Lakers (16x)

 The NBA has always been a league of dynasties.
-And nearly from its inception, the league has seen two perma-dynasties in conflict for historical supremacy.
-Their success extends through the nbas history, from its earliest days to their modern-era championships in 2008-10.
+Nearly from its inception, these two franchises have competed for historical supremacy.
+Their success extends through the league's history, from its earliest days to their modern-era championships in 2008-10.

 ### Tier 1b: The Uni-Dynasties